anggorodhanumurti/anggorodhanumurti.github.io/quickstart.md

 ---
 layout: page
 title: Quickstart
-subtitle: Get started with themaphack, quick installation guide and usage tutorial
+subtitle: Get started with themaphack, Installation guide and usage tutorial
 ---

 ## Quickstart

-There are 2 version of `Themaphack` is a Virtual and External
+There are 2 version of **Themaphack** is a Virtual and External

 ### Virtual version